 Call for Proposals

 SPLICE Festival will include five concerts, along with presentations and hands-on workshop sessions.
 Concerts will feature performances selected from submitted works and a curated concert by the SPLICE Ensemble.
-Presentations and workshops will serve Bowling Green State University students and festival attendees.
+Presentations and workshops will serve Miami University students and festival attendees.

-Proposals may include (and are not limited to):
+Proposals may include (but are not limited to):

 Concert Submission Guidelines

-- Performers listed on the application must be those who will perform at the Festival.
+Due to the collaborative spirit promoted by SPLICE Festival, we strongly prefer that the performers listed on the application be those who will perform at the Festival

 Guidelines for SPLICE Ensemble Proposals